MindyLozy/AfterCursors/README.md

 | **Delay** | Time between spawning new shadows |
 | **Color** | Fill color of the afterimages |
 | **Contour** | Outline color around each afterimage |

+## Inspiration

+Partially inspired by the **Projection Sorcery** technique from Jujutsu Kaisen.
+Also takes some DNA from the old Windows XP mouse trails, but with more style and actual settings to play with.
+Mostly just a "what if cursor go woosh" kind of project.